5 Helpful Moving Tips for Seniors

 If you just can’t let them go, consider storing them with your removalist through removals and storage where you can visit them whenever you want.
 That way, if you find room for them in your new home, you can have your removalist bring them over then.

 Start early, and then do a little bit every day so it’s not such a challenge.
 Moving, especially from your lifetime home, can be emotionally wearing, so take it one step at a time.
 If it’s just one drawer or one cabinet a day, that’s fine.
 With small steps every day, you’ll eventually accomplish the list of tasks.

 If you’re downsizing, ask your real estate agent for the dimensions of each room in your new home.
 You may need to buy smaller pieces of furniture to fit into your new space.
 If your loved ones don’t want the pieces you don’t take with you, consider selling them on eBay or Gumtree.
 Donate those pieces that don’t sell to your favourite charity.

 Make sure that your family, friends, and healthcare practitioners have your new address.
 Notify Australia Post of your move, as well as your banks.
 Arrange to have your utilities turned off at your old home and to have them turned on before you arrive at your new one.

 5. Take Advantage of Available Help

 If your family or friends want to help you go through your belongings, pack, or bring food during the packing or moving process, welcome them.
-Consider asking your removalist to pack your belongings for you.
+Consider asking your removalist about their movers and packers service to pack your belongings for you.
 You may be surprised at the low cost for this extra service, and it can save you needless stress and time.

 Remember—you’re not alone.
 Get all the help you need.
 After all, you’ve worked hard all your life.
 Reward yourself with an easy move.
 For more tips or to book your packing or removal, contact the senior moving experts at Zoom Removals today.